medusajs/medusa-starter-default/README.md

 Your local Medusa server is now running on port **9000**.

-## Setting up your store with docker
+## Setting up your store with docker and postgres

 - Create a new Medusa project
   ```